jagajithmk/SubmitButton/README.md

 pod "SubmitButton"
 ```

-Select button type as 'Custom' in Attributes inspector
+* Select button type as 'Custom' in Attributes inspector

-## Example Project

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Usage

 * Use loadingType property to select the button loading type.
 * Use showCancel property to show cancel while loading.
+* Set deleagte for each button for handling delegate function.
 * Use didFinishedTask delegate method to handle button response.

+## Example Project

+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Release Notes

+Version 0.2.2
+* Fixed minor bugs

 Version 0.2.1
 * Added functionality to cancel loading